Leave us a message

-We are internationally well known for the quality of the banknotes
+TheWorldBanknoteShop is internationally known for correct grading and for the quality of the banknotes offered.

 A perfectly preserved note, never mishandled by the issuing authority, a bank teller, the public

 or a collector.
-Paper is clean and firm, without discoloration.
+The paper is clean and firm, without any discoloration.
 Corners are sharp and square, without any evidence of

 A virtually perfect note, with some minor handling.
 May show very slight evidence of

-crease being a hard fold which has usually "broken" the surface of the note.
-Paper is clean and bright with original
+crease is a hard fold which has usually "broken" the surface of the note.
+The paper is clean and bright with original

 sheen.
 Corners are not rounded.